 Consequences of the faith car in Maní

-Such humiliation reinforced the power of Catholic God, demonstrating its superiority to the old Mayan gods that were defeated.
+Such humiliation reinforced the power of the Catholic God, demonstrating his superiority over the old Mayan gods that were defeated.
 As we know, the Maya continued with time and secretly practicing their ancestral rites.

 Religious syncretism in the Mayan village